LoyolaChicagoCS/gradhandbook/source/regulations.rst

   GPD will get the application
   completed and forwarded to the OIP with the job offer.
 * For no extra
-  tuition you are likely to be able to tie it to a course you are already planning to take.
+  tuition you can generally tie it to a course you are already planning to take.
 There is a section of the CPT application for this.
   You can get the *signature on the CPT form of an instructor* to pair the internship with a course in the same semester, *or for a fall course*